-When the requirements have been met, entitlement to hazardous duty incentive pay commences on the date the member reports for and enters on duty in compliance with competent orders.
+When the qualifications and requirements have been met, entitlement to hazardous duty incentive pay commences on the date the member reports for and enters on duty in compliance with competent orders.
 For instance, if you are a Navy Diver but stationed at the Pentagon for a tour, you could lose your dive pay since you are not stationed at a base that dives regularly.
 But you can still do a requalification dive every year and still receive your monthly pay IF you remain qualified in that activity.

 Entitlement ceases on the effective date published in orders for termination of such duty or the date the member is detached from and no longer required to perform the hazardous duty, whichever occurs first.
 When a member commences hazardous duty on a date other than the first day of a month, or terminates that duty on a date other than the 30th day of a month (28th or 29th of February, as appropriate) and otherwise meets the requirements for the month, then he or she is entitled to a prorated portion of the rate of pay for the month.

 Dual hazardous duty incentive pay is limited to those members required by orders to perform specific multiple hazardous duties necessary for successful accomplishment of the mission of the unit to which assigned.

 Members who qualify for incentive pay for more than one type of hazardous duty may receive no more than two payments for the same period.

 Military service members who are part of the aircrew are eligible for a form of hazardous duty incentive pay more commonly known as flight pay.
 The following table reflects the current level of HDIP for each paygrade.